-Let’s face it…although looks can be deceiving, they can still be very important.
-Especially in App Store Optimization.
-With this post, we will explore how creating Google Play Store screenshots can boost your downloads.
+Let’s face it… Although looks can be deceiving, they can still be very important; especially in App Store Optimization.
+With this post, we will explore how creating Google Play Store screenshots can boost your app downloads.

 Even if you have the best app in your category, people only have a few seconds to decide if they should download your app or not.
 Therefore, if your app store listing looks bad, they will probably pass on your app and download one of your competitors.

 Yes, it’s superficial… but true.
 You have probably done the same thing, at least once.
 I know I have.

 In order to compete in the crowded app stores, you need to make sure that everything about your app appeals to your target audience.
 This means optimizing assets like your Google Play Store screenshots.

 On the surface, this may seem like a boring and minor detail.
 But it is one of the key factors in determining if someone will download your app or not.